 Eric suddenly remembered how he had ended up on that ledge, and shook suddenly.
 "No, you don't understand!
 My family!"
 As they set down, Eric collapsed as he began to cry.

 The voice spoke up now "Eric, your family will be home when you get there, just like I said."
 Eric's cries softened as he heard this, and grabbed the mans unnaturally red cape, and said "Thank you, thank you!"

 The police, who had been standing back gingerly walked up to Eric to begin to assess his condition.
-As they did, the man looked at him, nodded, and looking towards the sky began to take off, slowly turning to scan the crowd as they watching him, the shield reflecting the dusk light as he paused and then flew up and between the skyscrapers, disappearing in the shadows.
+As they did, the man looked at him, nodded, and looking towards the sky began to take off, slowly turning to scan the crowd as they watching him, the crest on his his chest reflecting the dusk light as he paused and then flew up and between the skyscrapers, disappearing in the shadows.

-As Lois got over her state of awe, she looked to Jimmy, who had been staring as well.
+As Lois got over her state of awe, she looked to Jamie, who had been staring as well.

 "Tell me you got that."

-Jimmy looked down at his camera, as if suddenly remembering that it was there.
+Jamie looked down at her camera, as if suddenly remembering that it was there.